DWI and Marijuana

 If you were arrested for allegedly driving under the influence of cannabis in the DFW area, it will be in your best interest to not say anything to authorities without legal representation.
 Townsend, Gebhardt & Eppes, PLLC can help you achieve the most favorable outcome to your case and fight to possibly get these criminal charges reduced or dismissed.

-Andrea Townsend, Steven Gebhardt, and Brian Eppes are experienced criminal defense attorneys in Fort Worth who represent clients accused of alleged drugged driving crimes in Cleburne, Fort Worth, Weatherford, Arlington, and many other surrounding areas in Tarrant County, Parker County, and Johnson County.
-They can provide a complete evaluation of your case as soon as you call 817-502-3600 to take advantage of a free initial consultation.
+Townsend, Gebhardt & Eppes, PLLC are experienced criminal defense attorneys in Fort Worth who represent clients accused of alleged drugged driving crimes in Cleburne, Fort Worth, Weatherford, Arlington, and many other surrounding areas in Tarrant County, Parker County, and Johnson County.
+They can provide a complete evaluation of your case as soon as you call (817) 502-3600 to take advantage of a free initial consultation.

 Tarrant County DWI and Marijuana Information Center